kevinakey/xm-labs-control-m-9/Control-M v9.md

 Ensure the following is installed:

    * Control-M/EM in your network environment
-   * Java Developer's Kit (JDK) version 1.6.x or later or Java Runtime Environment (JRE) version 1.6.x or later on the computer hosting your project's working directory.
-JAVA_HOME environment variable should point to the JDK/JRE directory/library.
+   * Java Developer's Kit (JDK) version 1.6.x or later or Java Runtime Environment (JRE) version 1.6.x or later on the computer hosting your project's working directory. `JAVA_HOME` environment variable should point to the JDK/JRE directory/library.

-_**Note:** The **JAVA_HOME** environment refers to the directory where the JRE is installed.
+_**Note:** The `JAVA_HOME` environment refers to the directory where the JRE is installed.
 The JDK contains the JRE, but at a different level in the file hierarchy.
-For example, if the Java 2 SDK or JRE was installed in /ctm_em/user1, **JAVA_HOME** would be either:**/ctm_em/user1/jdk1.6.x/jre [JDK]** or **/ctm_em/user1/jre1.6.x [JRE]**._
+For example, if the Java 2 SDK or JRE was installed in `/ctm_em/user1`, `JAVA_HOME` would be either:`/ctm_em/user1/jdk1.6.x/jre [JDK]` or `/ctm_em/user1/jre1.6.x [JRE]`.

 **To Install Control-M/EM API:**

 Do one of the following to create the **emapi-900** directory:

-* **Microsoft Windows:** Unzip the emapi-900-nt.zip file from the cdPath\Setup_files\TOOLS\EMAPI_FILES directory on the Control-M/EM installation CD to any location.
+* **Microsoft Windows:** Unzip the `emapi-900-nt.zip` file from the cd `Path\Setup_files\TOOLS\EMAPI_FILES` directory on the Control-M/EM installation CD to any location.
 * **UNIX:**
-   * Solaris, AIX, HP-UX or HP-UX Itanium: Locate the emapi-900-UNIX.TAR.Z tar file in the cdPath/Setup_files/TOOLS/EMAPI_FILES directory on the Control-M/EM installation CD and type the following command to open and uncompress the file to any directory: uncompress -c cdPath/TOOLS/EMAPI_FILES/emapi-900-UNIX.TAR.Z | tar xvf
+   * Solaris, AIX, HP-UX or HP-UX Itanium: Locate the `emapi-900-UNIX.TAR.Z` tar file in the `cdPath/Setup_files/TOOLS/EMAPI_FILES` directory on the Control-M/EM installation CD and type the following command to open and uncompress the file to any directory: uncompress `-c cdPath/TOOLS/EMAPI_FILES/emapi-900-UNIX.TAR.Z | tar xvf`
-   * RedHat or Suse: Locate the emapi-900-UNIX.TAR.gz tar file in the cdPath/Setup_files/TOOLS/EMAPI_FILES directory on the Control-M/EM installation CD and type the following command to open and uncompress the file to any directory:
+   * RedHat or Suse: Locate the `emapi-900-UNIX.TAR.gz` tar file in the `cdPath/Setup_files/TOOLS/EMAPI_FILES` directory on the Control-M/EM installation CD and type the following command to open and uncompress the file to any directory:

-_-gunzip -c cdPath/TOOLS/EMAPI_FILES/emapi-900-UNIX.TAR.gz | tar xvf-_
+`-gunzip -c cdPath/TOOLS/EMAPI_FILES/emapi-900-UNIX.TAR.gz | tar xvf-`

 All Control-M/EM API files and sub-directories are located in this directory.
 See attached Control-M/EM API primary subdirectories (on page 12).